wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Installation ==

-Simply search for the plugin name via the **Plugins -> Add New** dialog and click install, or download and extract the plugin, and copy the plugin folder into your wp-content/plugins directory and activate.
+Simply search for the plugin name "Recipe Card Blocks" via the **Plugins -> Add New** page in the Dashboard of your WordPress website and click the install button.
+Once installed, click on the blue Activate button.

-After installation create a new post or edit an existing one using the block editor (Gutenberg), and when adding a new block, look under  **WPZOOM - Recipe Card** section to find these 2 blocks.
+After installation, create a new post or edit an existing one using the block editor (Gutenberg), and when adding a new block, look under  **Recipe Card Blocks** section to find the "Recipe Card" block.

 == Frequently Asked Questions ==